 Herb and Doroth inside their Manhattan apartment

 Herb Vogel was a postal clerk and his wife Dorothy a reference librarian at the Brooklyn Public Library.
 Since 1962, for the entirety of their married lives, the couple used Herb’s salary to purchase contemporary American art, particularly minimalist and conceptual art as well as abstract expressionism (Michael Goldberg and Charles Clough), innovative post-minimalist approaches (Richard Francisco and Pat Steir), and diverse figurative directions (Will Barnet and Mark Kostabi).
 The couple mainly collected works on paper that could be carried in a taxi or on the subway to their rent controlled one bedroom apartment on the Upper East Side of Manhattan.
-See here for more details about the Vogel’s collection and biography.
+See Vogel’s collection and biography for more details.

 Herb and Dorothy view a Sol LeWitt wall drawing at the National Gallery of Art in Washington, DC.